 - Kasama – The Filipino American Association of UNC-CH </a

 - Korean American Student Association

 - Mixed AAPI Students’ Heritage Club

 - Sexuality and Gender Alliance

 - Southeast Asia Student Association

-In addition to the many resources available at UNC, the following are some things to consider when initiating conversation, reflection, and action to build community.
+In addition to the many resources available at UNC-Chapel Hill, the following are some things to consider when initiating conversation, reflection, and action to build community.